Built to Create.

 - Take advantage of Studio One® Fat Channel plug-in processing on every analog input and the first eight ADAT input channels, with near-zero-latency (2 ms, input to output) monitoring.

-- Use the Studio 192 as your studio command center with monitor mixing, speaker switching, and two independent headphone outputs.
+- Use the Studio 192 audio interface as your studio command center with monitor mixing, speaker switching, and two independent headphone outputs.

 - Expand your I/O by adding a DigiMax DP88 8-channel A/D/A converter with remote-controllable preamps.